carlynorama/HummingbirdExamples/04_front_end_work/README.md

-In progress

-Done
+This section kicks off the Circus app.

+It demos:

-- js on index fetches clown list as JSON and displays as pre
+- javaScript on index.html fetching clown list as JSON and displaying it in a pre tag
-- js on index fetches clown as JSON and inserts into DOM by id
+- javaScript on index.html fetching individual clown as JSON and inserting it into the DOM by id
-- HTML page, as object
-- Basic Mustache

-To Do
-- update tests
+- Using a `String` as an HTML template for a message and serving it up as a response.
+- Using `swift-mustache` to create a basic template.
-- percent encode URL strings
+- how to handle percent encoded URLs
+- some test coverage.